Characters Introduced in Backstroke of the West

 - In Ghost The Threat, he's willing to offer sexual favors to make religion legal in the galaxy.

 - Working Through the Cold: Has an intense duel with with Vanquish Is mere hours after telling the Parliament that he became disabled and sick.
+He might have been exaggerating to invoke their sympathy, but he does look a bit physically ravaged.

 The Plum Of / The Gets The Rice / Pair of Lady Microphone